parks-australia/drupal-publishing-reporter/README.md

 3. It queries a Drupal View via JSON API to get the number of changed files per Parks site
 4. It compiles the results into a single JSON object to send to Drupal
 5. It submits a JSON API `POST` request to create a new 'Reporting entries' Taxonomy term in Drupal
+6. Responses are logged and saved locally under /logs/, then compressed and optionally submitted to an AWS S3 bucket.

 The figures for that month is then available in Drupal as a Taxonomy term to be used in Views or however it's needed.
 You could send it elsewhere via JSON API if you wanted.

 ## Logs

-A record of each run of the app is stored under `/logs/reporter-*`.
+A record of each run of the app is stored under `/logs`.

 ## Environment variables